-If your condition is caused by a health condition such as hyperthyroidism or an arrhythmia, be sure to follow the health regimen your doctor recommends.
-This includes taking any medications that he or she has prescribed.
+If your bounding pulse is caused by a health condition such as hyperthyroidism or an arrhythmia, be sure to follow the health regimen your doctor recommends.
+This includes taking any medications that they have prescribed.

 If you are overweight and experiencing bounding pulse, try to find healthy ways to lose weight and get in shape.
-The Mayo Clinic suggests some fun, easy ways to work fitness into your schedule, such as (Mayo, 2010):
+The Mayo Clinic suggests some fun, easy ways to work fitness into your schedule, such as:

 - taking your dog or the neighbor’s dog for a walk

-- using television time to be active (lift weights, walk on the treadmill, ride your exercise bike)
+- using television time to be active by lifting weights, walking on the treadmill, or riding your exercise bike

-- doing chores with gusto (mopping the floor, scrubbing the bathtub, mowing the lawn with a push mower, raking leaves, and digging the garden are especially good calorie-burning activities)
+- doing chores such as mopping the floor, scrubbing the bathtub, mowing the lawn with a push mower, raking leaves, and digging in the garden

-- making fitness your family time (ride bikes together, play some catch, walk or run together)
+- making fitness your family time such as riding bikes together, playing catch, walking, or running

 - starting a lunchtime walking group at work

 If stress and anxiety seem to be the culprit, take steps to reduce them by doing things like: